 Frye was educated in the Mineral Springs, North Carolina School system.
 In 1953 Frye graduated with a Bachelor Degree with highest honors from the University of North Carolina Agricultural & Technical University (NC A&T).
 While attending college Frye was involved in student government and enrolled in the Reserved Officer Training Corps (ROTC) and commissioned as a Second Lieutenant upon his graduation.

 After graduating Frye entered the United States Air Force serving from 1953 to 1955 and then leaving with a rank of Captain.
-Upon returning home to North Carolina, Frye in 1956 attempt to register to vote, however was denied after his failure the so-called “literacy” test.
+Upon returning home to North Carolina, Frye in 1956 attempt to register to vote, however was denied after his failure of the so-called “literacy” test.
 Failure of the test which was really a scheme to deny the ballot to African Americans, inspired Frye to attend law school.

 Frye enrolled in and attended the University of North Carolina Law School in Chapel Hill, graduating in 1959 with a Juris Doctoral degree, with honors.
 He was one of the first African Americans to graduate for that law school and was admitted to practice law in the State of North Carolina that same year.